cmavian/VEME-metagenomics-2024/README.md

 Using MobaXterm connect to Host: ssh veme@bagre.minas.fiocruz.br Password: J@k_bio24

-Then we connect to the virtual machine: ssh veme@10.31.25.231 Password: J@k_bio24
+Then we connect to the virtual machine: user35 Password: J@k_bio24

 ### 2. Setting up our folder for the analysis: